punch-mission/PUNCH_IDL_Tools/README.md

 `imcopy`.
 This is only intended to be used internally within `read_punch`.

-## Building imcopy

-is an ancillary program that is part of the cfitsio library.
-However many Linux distributions do not build it by default.
-It can be simply built by downloading the [cfitsio source](https://heasarc.gsfc.nasa.gov/fitsio/) and going to the `utilities` subdirectory and compiling with (assuming the cfitsio library is installed):

-    gcc -o imcopy imcopy.c $(pkg-config -libs -cflags cfitsio$)

-and copying the executable to somewhere in your path (e.g. `/usr/local/bin` or `~/bin` if you don't have root access).

 ## Using latest SSW package
 We recommend using the latest SSW package to run these routines smoothly across various platforms (Windows, Linux, MacOS etc.).